How Does Hot Weather Affect Your Car?

 And when your vehicle is older, you’re asking for problems if you don’t take proactive measures to ensure your car is ready for the heat.

-The Engine:
+The Engine

 scrap-car-removal

-Signs Your Car Is Overheating:
+Signs Your Car Engine Is Overheating

-Hot Hood – Your vehicle is always warmer after running.
+1. Hot Hood – Your vehicle is always warmer after running.
 However, if the hood is especially hot and after running for only a short time, it could be a sign that your engine is overheating.

-Smoke or Steam – This one is kind of obvious, but still, we felt it important to put it on the list.
+2. Smoke or Steam – This one is kind of obvious, but still, we felt it important to put it on the list.
 If your vehicle has any kind of smoke, steam, or vapors billowing out from under your hood, your car is overheating.

-Poor Performance in Hot Weather – If you notice that your gas mileage is getting worse during the summer months, along with slow or sluggish acceleration, or any kind of hesitation when shifting, it could be that your engine is overheating.
+3. Poor Performance in Hot Weather – If you notice that your gas mileage is getting worse during the summer months, along with slow or sluggish acceleration, or any kind of hesitation when shifting, it could be that your engine is overheating.

-Smells Hot – Did we just say, “smells hot”?
+4. Smells Hot – Did we just say, “smells hot”?
 Yes, yes, we did.
 You wouldn’t think something could “smell hot” as heat is a temperature, not an odor, but you can.
 There are certain smells associated with an engine overheating, and if you smell them, it’s something you need to address.
-The smells may resemble burning plastic or rubber, hot grease, or a distinctive burning oil smell.
-If you notice any unusual scents coming from under your hood in hot weather, your engine overheating may be the culprit.

-Loud Thumping or Other Engine Noises – This one is a bit tricky because engine noises don’t specifically distinguish cooling problems.
+5. Loud Thumping or Other Engine Noises – This one is a bit tricky because engine noises don’t specifically distinguish cooling problems.
 However, if you’re noticing new sounds alongside of some of the other mentioned symptoms above, it could mean trouble for your cooling system.

-Your Check Engine Light is on – Another obvious indicator is that your check engine light is on.
+6. Your Check Engine Light is on – Another obvious indicator is that your check engine light is on.
 Also, much like the unusual engine noises, it isn’t a symptom just by itself.
 However, if it’s coupled with any of the other signs and symptoms, your engine is likely overheating.

+If you’re driving when you notice that your vehicle is overheating, find a safe place to pull over and shut your car off immediately.
 Since most engines overheat in hot weather, many people have the air conditioning running when it does.
 If your A/C is on, shut it off.

-In addition to shutting the car off, make sure that you leave it turned completely off for at least 15 minutes.
 Even though it may be hot, and you’ll be tempted to have it turned on to auxiliary while waiting, don’t.
 The car must be completely powered down to cool it efficiently to its maximum level.

 Carefully and slowly, open your hood.
 Then, check your coolant levels (do this carefully as your engine is burning hot presently) and if they are low, add some.
 If you don’t have any coolant on hand, using water will suffice.

-The Battery:
+The Battery

 scrap-car-removal-services

-The Tires:
+The Tires

 scrap-car-buying

-The Fluids:
+The Fluids

 fluid-check

 One thing in particular that is one of the most important things to keep your vehicle running at its best during hot weather, is one that often gets overlooked; checking your fluids.
+Particularly things like oil and coolant.

-Air Conditioning:
+Air Conditioning

 car-care-vancouver

 You may think that having your air conditioning serviced is simply for your own comfort throughout the summer months, but there’s more to it than that.
+Air conditioners require minimal, but regular maintenance to keep them performing at their best.

-Air conditioners require minimal but regular maintenance to keep them performing at their best.
-When you don’t tend to your A/C system, it can get clogged which hinders how well it operates, and in turn, affects the amount of drain on your battery.
+When you don’t tend to your A/C system, it can get clogged which hinders how well it operates.
+This in turn, affects the amount of drain on your battery.
 So, ultimately, you could be hot, AND stranded on the side of the road if you don’t take care of it beforehand.

 What You Should Do to Protect Your Car from Summer Weather

-1. Get Your Oil Changed – The best thing you can do to help protect your vehicle from extreme summer temperatures is to perform routine seasonal maintenance.
+The best thing you can do to help protect your vehicle from extreme summer temperatures is to perform routine seasonal maintenance.
 The first thing on that list is to ensure that you’ve had a recent oil change and aren’t due for one.
-Oil is an integral part of how your engine performs, and lubrication prevents friction.
-Preventing friction lowers your risk for engine malfunctions and fires.

-2. Check Your Tires – Many of us drive on all season tires down here in the Lower Mainland.
+Many of us drive on all season tires down here in the Lower Mainland.
 But if you live in places like the Fraser Valley or up in the mountains where winter weather can be harsh, you may drive on winter tires in the winter months.
-Make sure to change your tires at the start of the warmer weather as hot temperatures increase the risk for punctures and blow-outs.
-Also, make sure that your tires don’t suffer from any slow leaks, don’t have any blisters or bulging, and are properly inflated.

-3. Check Your Fluids – Fluids are an essential part of how your car performs at its best.
-This includes coolant.
-While most of us regularly check our oil, washer fluid, antifreeze, etc, we often forget the coolant.
 However, if you have your vehicle serviced regularly at the dealership or local mechanic, this is something they will check.
 That’s why getting your vehicle serviced at the start of the summer season is so vital.
 Nothing will make a vehicle overheat faster than a lack of coolant.

-4. Check Your Battery – Checking your batter isn’t as complicated as you might think.
+Checking your batter isn’t as complicated as you might think.
 All that’s involved it looking at when you last purchased it.
 Most batteries only have a certain shelf life.
 Alternately, you can purchase a voltage meter to see how much voltage your vehicle is running.
 If there’s a discrepancy, it could either be because you need a new battery, or potentially have a faulty alternator.

-5. Air Conditioning – Every vehicle needs an air conditioning recharge every now and then.
+Every vehicle needs an air conditioning recharge every now and then.
 There’s only a specific amount of time your A/C will be effective if you don’t replace the gas that is responsible for providing the cooling capabilities.
 Take your vehicle to a professional mechanic to have your air conditioning serviced properly.
-There are quick fix replacements offered at local vehicle supply stores, but if you don’t know exactly how to replace it, you could end up with a bigger repair bill than anticipated.

 • Dead engine?